-Holiday establishments along the coast run on all cylinders while their Gauteng bed-and-breakfast cousins twiddle their thumbs waiting for business travellers to return in the new year.
+Holiday establishments along the coast run on all cylinders while their inland bed-and-breakfast cousins twiddle their thumbs waiting for business travellers to return in the new year.
 The entire building industry has an official holiday.
 Many factories shut down, while industrial maintenance companies start up their engines to service the machines that run during the rest of the year.

 For many retailers it is truly a silly season, with the biggest boom just before Christmas, only to fall immediately after that to the lowest slump of the year.

 Strangely enough, business owners at opposite ends of this dichotomy may have something in common: envy of the other’s experience.
 A shop owner running out of stock as the customer queues grow may wish he were rather in the shoes of the workshop owner staring at an empty order book, and vice versa.
 But of course they should not, because both are arguably equally stressed.

 Seasonality is one of the most uncomfortable aspects of any business, says Byron Jeacocks, regional general manager for Business Partners.
 No matter how much you try to smooth it out, it is part of the reality of most businesses that you simply have to accept.

 Acceptance does not mean you cannot do anything about it.
 On the contrary, acceptance implies acknowledgement of the reality of the cycle and a commitment to plan for it carefully.

 It starts with knowing the cycle – how long the boom or the slump normally lasts and how severe it tends to be.
 This is a major challenge for new businesses, but it also requires a watchfulness on the part of existing businesses, who need to consider year-on-year changes – a new entrance to your business, a decrease in parking space, a marketing campaign, a natural slow-down in your growth, a competitor opening up down the road and of course macro-economic conditions can all influence the intensity of your seasonal fluctuations.